iann0036/tf-cfn-provider/docs/providers/triton/Vlan.md

 # Terraform::Triton::Vlan

-The `triton_vlan` resource represents an Triton VLAN.
+The `Terraform::Triton::Vlan` resource represents an Triton VLAN.
 A VLAN provides a low level way to segregate and subdivide the network.
 Traffic on one VLAN cannot, _on its own_, reach another VLAN.

 ## Properties

-TBC
+`VlanId` - (int, Required, Change forces new resource) Number between 0-4095 indicating VLAN ID.

+`Name` - (string, Required) Unique name to identify VLAN.

+`Description` - (string, Optional) Description of the VLAN.

 ## See Also